praveenemc/RHOSP12-SRIOV/README.md

-# RHOSP12 with DPDK compute templates YAML files
+# RHOSP12 with SRIOV compute templates on Dell R630 servers